Fetterman absence raises stakes for Dems in key Senate race

 An avid walker, Fetterman is getting his miles in, including nearly five miles on Tuesday, the campaign spokesperson said.

-The campaign has released edited video clips of Fetterman, including an impromptu appearance last Saturday at a volunteer training session where he briefly addressed volunteers.
+The campaign has released edited video clips of Fetterman, including an impromptu appearance last Saturday at a volunteer training session where he briefly addressed volunteers in person.

 “I am feeling so great, and we will be back out on the trail soon,” Fetterman told volunteers, somewhat haltingly.
 “We’re almost at 100%.”